axelerant/testimonials-widget/readme.txt

 **Selection**

-* Category Filter - Comma separated category slug-names
+* Category Filter - Comma separated category names
 	* `category` - default none; category=product or category="category-a, another-category"
-* Tags Filter - Comma separated tag slug-names
+* Tags Filter - Comma separated tag names
 	* `tags` - default none; tags=fire or tags="tag-a, another-tag"
 * Require All Tags - Select only testimonials with all of the given tags
 	* `tags_all` - default OR; tags_all=true